voidrealms/qt6-core-intermediate/README.md

         ◦ 3rd party libs
         ◦ Quiz
         ◦ Assignment
-    • Serialization (section 8)
+    • Serialization
         ◦ What is serialization
         ◦ Serializing and deserializing data
         ◦ Serializing a class
         ◦ Serializing to JSON
         ◦ Serializing to XML
         ◦ Assignment
-    • Algorithms and macros  (
+    • Algorithms and macros
         ◦ qDeleteAll
         ◦ Filling a container
         ◦ Sorting a container